 - CIMT Teaching Guide (provided in class)

 - Supervised Practical Experience: Parent-Baby infant massage class is provided on two days of the course.
 On the 2nd day for the course, student participants observe the Master Teacher who will conduct the infant massage class, and on the 3rd day of the course, student participants conduct the supervised infant massage class.
 During this supervised session, student participants have an opportunity to conduct the parent-baby class and put their education to use immediately

-- Exam – the exam is administered and graded in class to ensure full understanding of the material presented, and to give participants any additional guidance prior to completing the CIMT course
+- Exam – a comprehensive exam is given, and graded to ensure full understanding of the materials presented

 - After course mentoring from our Master Teacher